Millwall vs Hull predictions, team news, betting tips, odds and Bet Builder

 Millwall vs Hull betting odds

-Sign up with bet365 to bet on this match.
-Here are the latest odds:
+Sign up with bet365 to bet on Millwall vs Hull in the Championship playoffs.
+Here are the latest odds for tonight's semi-final second leg:

 |Market